GlennChiu/GCNetworkReachability/README.md

 The API is inspired by Apple's Reachability class but the implementation is built from the ground up to utilize modern LLVM compiler features (Objective-C object literal syntax, Blocks, ARC, etc) and to support asynchronous GCD (libdispatch).

-Library is in **beta** status: Method calls to test IP addresses still need to be fully unit-tested.

 License
 -------